Mesh

 This starts the language server on stdin/stdout using the JSON-RPC protocol (standard LSP transport).
 The server is built on the tower-lsp framework and provides:

-The transport-level regression suite for meshc lsp now exercises these editor-facing behaviors against reference-backend/ over real stdio JSON-RPC:
+The transport-level regression suite for meshc lsp exercises these editor-facing behaviors over real stdio JSON-RPC:

 FeatureDescription